VadymBezdushnyi/TSP_BB/README.md

 Previously(in 2018) Heroku specific settings were used.
 On each commit heroku checks commit and deploys it.
 No docker involved.

-Now, I tried to use docker.
+Now, I use Docker.
-With docker I have an option:
+With Docker, I have an option:
-- use github actions to push build image to Heroku
+- use GitHub actions to push built image to Heroku
-- Heroku checks each commit and uses Dockerfile to build website without github actions
+- Heroku checks each commit and uses Dockerfile to build website without GitHub actions

 Second case worked better, but I believe first one should also work.